 Professional Activities

 Much of my work involves helping clients navigate complex decisions where there is no single “right” answer.
-Rather than focusing on individual metrics in isolation, I take a systems view to understand how design choices interact across a range of technical and non-technical domains, generally at the intersection of sustainability, building physics, and human experience.
+Rather than focusing on individual metrics in isolation, I take a systems view to understand how design choices interact across a range of technical and non-technical domains.
+I currently practice as a Technical Director at Inhabit, based in Melbourne, Australia.

 Key Projects